How to make the most of your signage – Infographic

 Your 24-hour salesperson

 Your day has a start time and an end time, but your outdoor signage sells for you 24/7.
 It serves as the main connection between you and your customers.
 If you have an existing shop, the issue of your sign has already been decided.
 New shop owners will have a lot of questions regarding zoning restrictions in your area.
 Can it be placed above your building?
 Is it only displayed over your shop’s door?
 Can it be lit?
 What about in front of my shop?
-Read Increase store traffic with these holiday ideas to find out how you can use a sandwich board sign to draw shoppers in.
+Try a sandwich board sign to draw shoppers in.
 If you are renting your location, read your lease agreement carefully about restrictions and discuss your options with your landlord.

 Why you should never, ever use handwritten signs